abstractFlo/atlas-docs/documentation/decorators/both-sides.md

 ### Basic Usage

 {% hint style="warning" %}
 The first parameter is optional.
-If it is not provided, the method name will be used as command name.
+If the parameter is not provided, the method name will be used as command name.
 {% endhint %}

 ```typescript